chemlord/devthechemist/content/_index.md

       title: 'Hey There!'
       subtitle: 'Welcome to my personal portfolio 👋'
       text: |-
-        I'm Devraj Bagchi (you can call me Dev) and I'm a diligent Biochemistry and Molecular Biology Honours student at Trent University.
+        I'm Devraj Bagchi (you can call me Dev) and I'm a Biochemistry and Molecular Biology Honours student at Trent University.
 My academic interests lie deeply in Synthetic Organic Chemistry, specifically Carbonyl chemistry, which I explore both theoretically and through advanced laboratory techniques.
 My laboratory proficiencies include but are not limited to TLC, FT-IR, ¹H NMR, GC-MS, HPLC, IEC, SEC, and UV-Vis spectroscopy.

-        As a hobby, I've also developed skills in front-end web development and UI design, learning languages such as Go, HTML, and Python, which I enjoy applying to create and manage my own academic portfolio.
+        As a hobby, I've also developed skills in front-end web development and UI design, learning languages such as Go, HTML, CSS, and Python, which I enjoy applying to create and manage my own academic portfolio.

         **Specialties:** My laboratory specialties encompass advanced synthetic organic chemistry methods, aseptic technique, biohazard handling, and analytical instrumentation.
 I possess comprehensive skills in sample analysis and data documentation critical for high-standard research.